 This course is accredited for the HSC and provides students with the opportunity to obtain nationally recognised vocational training.
 This is known as dual accreditation.

-SIT20416 Certificate II in Kitchen Operations

-Based on SIT Tourism, Travel and Hospitality training package
+SIT20416 Certificate II in Kitchen Operations Based on SIT Tourism, Travel and Hospitality training pack age (Release 1.2)

-(version 1.2)

 Units of Competency